 - a grocery store that has a pharmacy

-The HIPAA Privacy Rule applies to PHI, and the HIPAA Security Rule applies to electronic PHI.
+The HIPAA Privacy Rule applies to protected health information, and the HIPAA Security Rule applies to electronic protected health information.8

 Health information is any information (including genetic information) that is created or received by a